ishasaxena15/salarySlipGenerator/README.md

-# MEAN Stack Single Page Application Starter
+# Salary Slip Generator

-This is a repo for a salary slip generator appliation for a Single Page MEAN Stack application.
+This is a repo for a Single Page MEAN Stack application for generating salary slip.
 Just download and install the application.

 ## Installation
 1. Download the repository